-Parking and Transportation Services provides all employees a free bus pass on their RamCard.
-You can ride any Transfort route in the city, an two outside of the city, via bus or MAX.
+Parking and Transportation Services provides all employees a free bus pass via their RamCard.
+Employees can ride any Transfort route in the city (including MAX) as well as two regional routes (FLEX and Poudre Express).
 More than half of all CSU employees who live in Fort Collins have access to a Transfort stop within a quarter mile of their home.
 Let someone else do the driving, and catch up on a few emails, or just focus on you.
 On campus, catch the Around the Horn shuttle to get you across campus, to the Research Blvd Parking Lot, and onto the Veterinary Teaching Hospital campus.
 Use Route 2 or 32 (both pickup at the CSU Transit Center) to connect to the Foothills Shuttle at West Elizabeth and Overland Trail.
 The Foothills Shuttle runs in a loop and serves the northern (Laporte Ave) and southern (Rampart Rd) buildings of the CSU Foothills campus.

 When is the bus coming?

 Transfort has taken the guessing out of when the bus is coming.
 The following tools will ease your mind and find the next bus: